 The Australian Capital Territory includes the major centres of Belconnen, Canberra, Gungahlin and Tuggeranong.
 The region covers a total area of around 2,431 square kilometres or 0.03 per cent of Australia's total area and is home to approximately 403,500 people (ABS 2017).
 Jervis Bay is not included in the Australian Capital Territory region in this report.

 Agricultural land in the Australian Capital Territory occupies 370 square kilometres, or about 15 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 1,510 square kilometres, or 64 per cent of the region.
 The most common land use by area is nature conservation, which occupies 1,350 square kilometres or 57 per cent of the Australian Capital Territory.

-Australian Bureau of Statistics (ABS) data from the August 2017 Labour Force Survey indicate that around 217,300 people were employed in the Australian Capital Territory.
-Less than 1 per cent of all people employed in the Australian Capital Territory are employed in the agriculture, forestry and fishing sector.
+Australian Bureau of Statistics (ABS) data from the November 2017 Labour Force Survey indicate that around 224,100 people were employed in the Australian Capital Territory.

-Public administration and safety was the largest employment sector with 60,100 people, followed by professional, scientific and technical services with 26,300 people and health care and social assistance with 23,100 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and retail trade.
-The agriculture, forestry, and fishing sector employed 800 people, representing less than 1 per cent of the region's workforce.
+Public administration and safety was the largest employment sector with 60,200 people, followed by professional, scientific and technical services with 26,700 people and health care and social assistance with 23,600 people.
+Other important employment sectors in the region were education and training; accommodation and food services; and retail trade.
+The agriculture, forestry, and fishing sector employed 700 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production